thesephist/xin/SPEC.md

 ### Special forms

-Xin has 3 special forms.
+Xin has 4 special forms.

 - `:`: define a new name in the current lexical scope and set it to reference a given value
 - `if`: an if-else
 - `do`: sequentially evaluate multiple following expressions
+- `import`: import external files as Xin programs

 ### Streams